alex75it/monei/Documentation/Web API Token.md

 It should not be used the User or Account ID in this calls.
 A Token can be replaced anytime (and can be temporary), instead if a Account or Usaer ID is compromised it is a problem.

-## Storage
+## Storage)

 There is no way for the web API to see the ASP Session, so the token must be stored in the default storage system of the application (actually a database).
 The token should be related to the User/Account.

 ## API Session Token
+The "session" in the name of the token means that it is intended to live only for the necessary amnount of time and expire after a certain amount of inactivity time.
-When a client want to call a web API method it have to pass a session API token stored in the "api_token" HTP header.
+When a client want to call a web API method it have to pass a session API token stored in the "api_token" HTTP header.
 The value should by a GUID.
 If the client does not have that GUID it can request one calling the a specific method that return the session API token.
+It is possible to have only one token for Account.
+If an Account (or a process) create a token and than the Account use another browser (or there is another process instance) that requerst for a token the token created for "the other" is used and updated.
+This is the most simple solution and there is not at reasonable reason to distinguish the precise instance of the process which use the API.

 ### Token request
 That method accept username and password as parameters.